“Get A Leg Up” Award

 · The first ten images on the gallery page link you supply will be considered representational of your current body of work.
 The juror will look for a correlation between your current work and how this project will support your artistic development.

-· Jurors will be looking for supporting titles, materials, and dates of artwork.
+· Jurors will be looking for image captions with information on materials, technique, and dates of artwork.

-The Juror will review all eligible applications submitted through the RCS Website AWARD FORM.
+The Jurors will review all eligible applications submitted through the RCS Website AWARD FORM.

-The juror will selects the recipients based on: Artistic excellence, Project clarity, & Likelihood that the project will be completed based on the project description, professional background, and budget
+The jurors will select the recipients based on: Artistic excellence, Project clarity, & Likelihood that the project will be completed based on the project description, professional background, and budget

 Announcement and Payment